FlowFuse/website/src/node-red/getting-started/editor/header.md

 ## Node-RED Instance Name

-Clicking on the left instance name redirects you to that instance's advanced options provided by the FlowFuse platform.
+Clicking on the left instance name redirects you to that instance's advanced options provided by the [FlowFuse Cloud](https://flowfuse.com/).
 These options include overview, edge devices assigned to that instance, audit logs for monitoring instance activities, settings and more.

 ![FlowFuse Instance Option](./images/header-flowfuse-instance.png "FlowFuse Instance Option; click to redirect to instance on platform"){data-zoomable}